 My work is multidisciplinary.
-I create abstract paintings on linen, multi-media installations, and mixed media work on paper.
+I create abstract paintings, multi-media installations, and mixed media work on paper.

-I begin with several small drawings on paper, trying out various color combinations.
-One drawing is chosen as a starting point, leaving room for improvising as it is transformed into a large painting.
-Taping is used to achieve precise edges and the surface is built up by applying several thin layers of oil paint over an acrylic base on primed linen.
+I begin with several small sketches on paper, trying out various color combinations.
+One sketch is chosen as a starting point, leaving room for improvising as it is transformed into a large painting.
+Taping is used to achieve precise edges and to delineate colors.
+The surface is built up by applying several thin layers of oil paint on a background of tinted, acrylic primed linen.

 My first two installations drew on my studies in film and theater which enabled me to work with actors, writers, musicians and programmers in creating scenes from a photographer's studio and a gym within the gallery space to tell a story and invite feedback via the internet.
 My third installation was a collaboration with Boston University's Scientific Computing and Visualization Group in conceiving and producing a virtual world.